 If you require assistance with the RMIT library facilities, contact the Business Liaison Librarian for your school.
 Contact details for Business Liaison Librarians are located online on the RMIT Library website.

 The assessment tasks, their weighting and the course learning outcomes to which they are aligned are as follows:

 Linked CLOs: 1, 3, 4, 5

 Linked CLOs: 1, 3, 4

-Feedback will be provided throughout the semester in class and/or in online forums through individual and group feedback on practical exercises and by individual consultation.
+Feedback will be provided throughout the semester in class and/or in online forums through individual feedback on practical exercises and by individual consultation.